U.S. assures banks on dollar dealings with China's COSCO hit by Iran sanctions

 It is not known yet whether the Treasury Department will renew the waiver to go beyond Dec.
 20.

+The department made clear in its guidance on Wednesday that non-U.S. companies and market players are not exposed to so-called secondary sanctions over deals with the Dalian unit of COSCO.
+It had been an open question after the department released guidance in September on whether non-U.S. companies and individuals could be exposed to the sanctions.

 China’s imports of oil from Iran in October were stable from the previous month, Chinese customs data showed this week.
-Imports from Iran remained stable at 532,790 tonnes in October, just below 538,878 tonnes in September, despite persistent tensions between Washington and Tehran.
+Imports from Iran were 532,790 tonnes in October, just below 538,878 tonnes in September.

 Reporting by Timothy Gardner; editing by Jonathan Oatis and Grant McCool